takuma1122/quarter-car-adams-simulink-cosim/README.md

 ## Background

 This project was developed as part of a personal engineering portfolio.
-The author is a simulation engineer with 10+ years of experience in mechanical design and multibody dynamics, specializing in MSC Adams across the full product suite.
+The author is a simulation engineer with 10+ years of experience in mechanical design and multibody dynamics, specializing in Adams across the full product suite.
 The project demonstrates an end-to-end MBD workflow integrating physical modeling, control design, and data-driven analysis — skills increasingly required in automotive, industrial machinery, and robotics development.

 ---